CodeWomen-Barcelona/project-resume/README.md

-//////...Project Personal Resume Website...//////
+## Project Online Resume

-The goal of this project is to practice working with HTML and CSS We will be creating an one page resume with all relevant informations and link of own
+### The goal of this project is to practice working with HTML and CSS.

+**Basic functionality:** We will be creating a web page with your personal resume, with all relevant information and links, for example to your LinkedIn profile and GitHub account.

 # Use Only CSS & HTML to work On it #